The best GPS watches reviewed

 So, you’re looking for a new gadget to help with your training, increase your motivation and track your training more accurately.
 The increased interest in wearable tech has made the decision making more difficult than ever, so shoeguide.run have put together this quick guide to what we think are the best running watches on the market.

 Let’s face it, most of us are not at Mo Farah standards, but I do daydream sometimes on a run, where we push ourselves to the limit each day, requiring accurate data to assess our progress and recovery.
 The reality is, any data we need from our device is pretty basic so we are going to do our best to cut through the brand marketing and make some simple comments on watches that we have worn ourselves, to provide you a list of the best value, most useful watches on the market today.

 Our results are based on the basic principles we have learnt over years of elite competition, training day in day out to improve our personal bests but mostly because we love to run.

 My strongest opinion on this article is, a GPS Watch is an amazing bit of kit to help you improve as a runner, and a superb motivator – especially once data is downloaded into a training diary (more on this later), but it is not the be-all and end-all.
+We've written an article on why you should get a GPS here.
 A run without a watch, without the information overload, and without clock watching is probably the most important run you can do.
 Run to your body not time, and enjoy to fact you have the freedom to step out the door and feel amazing is vastly under-rated.
 Absolutely, get your perfect watch, but do not feel obliged to wear it for every run.

 Best watches for running.